mikeobrien/graphite/readme.md

 Install
 ------------

-Graphite can be found on nuget:
+Graphite can be found on nuget.
+Install the following packages:

     PM> Install-Package Microsoft.AspNet.WebApi.WebHost (If hosting with ASP.NET) PM> Install-Package GraphiteWeb